hc825b/hc825b.github.io/_posts/2018-09-26-cybersec-for-manufacturing.markdown

-+ cyberpoint provides CATO, a small RasperyPI like device for the company to plug in to the network to discover devices (for Ethernet/IP only, not really on layer 2 protocols such as CAN bus), and provide a web interface to navigate all dis covered devices, vulnerability analysis results, perform simulated attack.
++ cyberpoint provides CATO, a small RasperyPI like device for the company to plug in to the network to discover devices (for Ethernet/IP only, not really on layer 2 protocols such as CAN bus), and provide a web interface to navigate all discovered devices, vulnerability analysis results.
+It can also perform simulated attack.

     - Have to deal with nontrivial amount false alarms